influxdata/influxdb/docs/GETTING_STARTED.md

 * Relative Rule - alert if the data change relative to the data in a different time range
 * Deadman Rule - alert if no data are received for the specified time range

-The example above creates a simple threshold rule that sends an alert when `usage_idle` values are less than 86% within the past minute.
+The example above creates a simple threshold rule that sends an alert when `usage_idle` values are less than 96%.
 Notice that the graph provides a preview of the target data and the configured rule boundary.

 Lastly, the `Alert Message` section allows you to personalize the alert message and select an alert endpoint.